 A soldier died when he accidentally drank a strong solution of oxalic acid used for cleaning clothes; another survived a suicidal attempt with an overdose of laudanum.
 There were two deaths by drowning, one suicide from cut throat followed by jumping over the bastion, one from fractured skull from the accidental bursting of a shell, and one from a tear of the external iliac artery caused by a man falling over a tent rope and smashing a glass bottle in his trousers pocket.

-12 Nov Pte John Morris, Gloucestershire Regt, aged 22 years was buried in Pietà Military Cemetery.
+- 12 Nov Pte John Morris, Gloucestershire Regt, aged 22 yrs.

 In 1889, a number of wooden huts were erected at Floriana, Fort Manoel and Fort Tigne to house the 1200 men who had arrived from England during the summer.
 The construction of a stone barracks was also authorised.